samsuh/2026-journal/README.md

 # 2026-journal

+# 2/22/26 - Sunday
+Goals for today:
+- DONE ~~Went to gym - Set A~~
+- ThreeJS - Materials lesson
+- Music - Learn some chord progressions
+- Music - Learn song structure; implement song structure in DAW

 # 2/21/26 - Saturday
 physical reset yesterday. sleep, food, a bit on caffeine.

 Goals for today:
 - DONE ~~do the rest of ThreeJS - Textures~~ that was so painful to get through.
 It's so hard to power through boring irrelevant stuff when there's no connection to relevance/usage.
 - DONE - bike moved, finally! ~~maybe go for a bike ride since the weather should be nice~~
-- ThreeJS - Materials lesson
+- CARRY_OVER - ThreeJS - Materials lesson

 I rushed through the back half of the Textures lesson because it was so boring.
 I think it's not a bad idea to get through the beginner basics ones and revisit as necessary.